wchoi20/wchoi20.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a senior at Hopkins studying Computer Science and Cognitive Science with Linguistics focus.
+I am a senior at Hopkins studying Computer Science and Cognitive Science with a Linguistics focus.

 My research interests are in semantics, its interface with syntax and pragmatics, and computational linguistics.

-Other than research, I enjoy watching and playing soccer, travelling, and cooking.
+Other than research, I enjoy watching and playing soccer, traveling, and cooking.